Since 1958, the Boivin Family

 grown (replenished) - every year.

 moisture content to - insure the most optimum heat

 output, our corn passed through a unique series of

 fall into our bags, we run a final vacuuming process

 is great news to anyone who is

 allergic to airborne particulates.

-For your convenience, our corn comes in reusable
+For ease of use, our corn comes in reusable

 Vermont Golden Harvest BioFuels was featured

 state's award winning quarterly magazine that's